apple/turicreate/src/python/turicreate/_deps/README.md

 ├── ranking_factorization_recommender.py
 ```

-Recommder tookit contains 4 different recommender functional units and they are exposed through `__init__.py` at sub-package level or through `.py` submodule level.
+Recommender toolkit contains 4 different recommender functional units and they are exposed through `__init__.py` at the sub-package level or through `.py` submodule level.

-In this case, we need to do extra work to bind all member funtional units (toolkits) to global package namespace `turicreate/__init__.py`.
+In this case, we need to do extra work to bind all member functional units (toolkits) to global package namespace `turicreate/__init__.py`.
 We need to make each unit lazily imported under local sub-package level, i.e., `turicreate/toolkits/recommender/__init__/py`.

 ```python
 # turicreate/toolkits/recommender/__init__/py